 Welcome to the City Clerk's Office

 On July 26, 2016, the Milwaukee Common Council passed a law creating a municipal identification (ID).
 If you have lived in the City of Milwaukee for at least 15 days, you may be eligible to receive a municipal ID.
-Click on the picture to learn more.

-Maintains a municipal government reference library and performs research, legislative drafting and fiscal analysis for the Common Council and other city departments.
+Performs research, legislative drafting and fiscal analysis for the Common Council and other city departments.

 Online access to Common Council files, agendas, minutes and meeting videos and information on city boards, commissions and committees.

 Processes applications for over 100 different licenses and permits and assists the Council in its deliberations regarding licensing matters.